 He’s was out walking the trail like a robed Johnny Appleseed.

 Buddhism in it’s purist form had no origin stories and no end times stories.
 Yet there are stories in Tibet of Padmasambhava and how he brought the Dharma to them.
-On top of that there are stories throughout Asia starring Amitabha-buddha, he’s the fat, bald depiction of the Buddha, he patiently awaits his turn to run this bitch, from the Enlightened dude perspective.
+On top of that there are stories throughout Asia starring -Maitreya, he’s the big bellied, bald depiction of the Buddha (though that may not be accurate), he patiently awaits his turn to run this bitch, from the Enlightened dude perspective.
 His turn starts after the stars burn out and this world system collapses and completely fades away.
 If you read further into the Sutras, when asked, the B man usually played off the question entirely.
 This lack of “Where did humanity come from?
 Where are we going?” , was filled in by the lore of the areas to which Buddhism was spreading.
 To state facts plainly, a lot of what we consider to be “Buddhist” is nothing more than the snowball effect of rolling throughout the diverse areas that the belief system has rolled through.

 Let’s come to terms with a few things here.
 The doctrine laid out by Siddhartha Gautama 2600 years ago was like a big ass bag of jelly beans… meant to be shared.
 Nothing that we enjoy today lives in it’s most pure form.
 Things grow, evolve and take new shape to fit the needs of the people touched by it.
 Finally, and this cannot be understated, what others think of your path says more about them than you.
 Don’t let yourself be fed a guilt trip and made to water down your thing to fit the popular idea of the time.
 The Buddha, Jesus, Krishna all threw caution to the wind and brought about change in their part of the world at their time in history.
 Your path is yours don’t live it for them.